The Statistical Complexity of Interactive Decision Making: The Meta-Algorithm: General Toolkit

-This variant of the \CompShort naturally leads to regret bounds in terms of estimation error under $\Dgen{\cdot}{\cdot}$. \paragraph{Randomized estimators} The basic version of \mainalg (\pref{alg:main}) assumes that at each round, the estimation algorithm $\AlgEst$ provides a point estimate $\Mhat\ind{t}$.
+\paragraph{Randomized estimators} The basic version of \mainalg (\pref{alg:main}) assumes that at each round, the estimation algorithm $\AlgEst$ provides a point estimate $\Mhat\ind{t}$.
 In some settings, it useful to consider \emph{randomized estimators} that, at each round, produce a distribution $\nu\ind{t}$ over models.
 For this setting, we further generalize the \CompShort by defining

 for distributions $\nu\in\Delta(\cM)$. \paragraph{Algorithm} A generalization of \mainalg that incorporates general divergences and randomized estimators is given in \pref{alg:main_generalized}.
 The algorithm is identical to \mainalg with \optionone, with the only differences being that i) we play the distribution that solves the minimax problem \pref{eq:comp_general_randomized} with the user-specified divergence $\Dgen{\cdot}{\cdot}$ rather than squared Hellinger distance, and ii) we use the randomized estimate $\nu\ind{t}$ rather than a point estimate.
 Our performance guarantee for this algorithm depends on the estimation performance of the oracle's randomized estimates $\nu\ind{1},\ldots,\nu\ind{T}$ with respect to the given divergence $D$, which we define as